Voter Registration Tools

 If you plan to vote in North Carolina, you can verify your polling place and view a sample ballot using the NCSBE Voter Lookup tool.
 On Election Day, students living in residence halls and Granville Towers will vote at the UNC Stone Center at 150 South Road in Chapel Hill.

-Vote in person on Election Day:
+Vote in person on Primary Election Day:

 The Voter Lookup Tool will help you identify your assigned polling place.
 As previously noted, for students living on campus in UNC housing, the Stone Center is your Election Day polling place.